surveyjs/survey-pdf/docs/Options-in-Constructor.md

 <a id="readonlyRenderAs"></a>
-## Question render in read-only export mode
+## Render mode of read-only questions

-Use the [readonlyRenderAs](https://github.com/surveyjs/survey-pdf/blob/1220a71b51daddf1c4c8d506382c50be5f1b2941/src/doc_controller.ts#L46) option to specify how to render questions in the read-only export mode (when the [mode](https://surveyjs.io/Documentation/Library?id=surveymodel#mode) property of a `SurveyPDF` object instance is set to "display").
+The [readonlyRenderAs](https://github.com/surveyjs/survey-pdf/blob/1220a71b51daddf1c4c8d506382c50be5f1b2941/src/doc_controller.ts#L46) option allows you to fine tune the render of read-only questions in a PDF document being exported.

 - [readonlyRenderAs](https://github.com/surveyjs/survey-pdf/blob/1220a71b51daddf1c4c8d506382c50be5f1b2941/src/doc_controller.ts#L46)
 `readonlyRenderAs?: 'auto' | 'text' | 'acroform';`

 Possible values:
 - "auto"
-SurveyPDF automatically selects how to render each question (as a frame with text or as an interactive AcroForm field) depending upon the question's type and read-only state.
+SurveyPDF automatically selects how to render composed elements of  questions (in a custom manner as a selectable text surrounded by custom painted primitives such as borders or by using  interactive AcroForm fields) depending upon the question's type.
 - "text"
-All questions are rendered as plain texts.
+Plain text and custom painted primitives are used to render questions as not-interactive elements.
 - "acroform"
-All suitable questions are rendered as interactive form elements using the Acrobat Forms (AcroForms) technology.
+Certain types of questions (Checkbox, Radiogroup, text fields in Text, Multiple Text, Matrix and Dropdown) are rendered with the help of the Acrobat Forms (AcroForms) technology as interactive form elements switched to their native read-only state.

 The default value is "auto".